 All delegates to the Lambeth Conference 2020 are encouraged to consider what they can contribute towards the conference fee from funds raised locally.
 Before they consider applying for a bursary, bishops should also approach their provincial secretary who may be aware of funds which are available to support attendance.

 Details of how to apply for a bursary are included with the invitation letter.
 Bursary applications will be considered by the Anglican Communion Secretary General, Dr Josiah Idowu-Fearon.
-Anyone seeking a bursary should make an application before 31 March 2019.

 Anyone wishing to contribute to the bursary fund or cover the conference cost of a bishop or spouse should contact the Lambeth Conference team.

 Bishops are encouraged to register for the conference and submit bursary applications as soon as possible.
 If you register before 31 July, a deposit is payable when you book.